LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-oo/README.md

 For example, it would be useful for an `Employer` object to have an address, a primary contact, and a list of jobs available at that employer.

-For a `Location` object, it would be useful to have a list of zip codes associate with that location, in order to determine which location an employer or job is located in.
+For a `Location` object, it would be useful to have a list of zip codes associated with that location, in order to determine which location an employer or job is located in.

 If we were to store these properties as strings, extending and modifying this behavior would be much more complicated and difficult in the future.